Status Survey and Conservation of Fishing Cat (Prionailurus Viverrinus) in Parasi District, Nepal

 Through camera trapping and questionnaire surveys, we will ascertain the fishing cat population and assess local threats to their survival in the area.
 The project will encourage active participation of local people by training them in camera trapping methods and involving them in field surveys.
 People outside protected areas seem to be less aware of the conservation needs of the fishing cat, with some even unaware of its presence.
 Through community outreach and school programs, we will conduct extensive awareness-raising campaigns to educate local people and students about fishing cats.
 The involvement of the local community, stakeholders, and the public, who live in close proximity to fishing cat habitats, is the first and foremost key step in any conservation activities.
 It is expected that these campaigns will foster a positive attitude among local people towards fishing cats and their habitat conservation, leading to reduced threats and increased appreciation for this feline species.

-Header: the flood plains of Narayani River in Parasi district makes an ideal habitat for fishing cat. ©Sabin Adhikari / WILD CARE Nepal.
+Header: The flood plains of Narayani River in Parasi district makes an ideal habitat for fishing cat. ©Sabin Adhikari / WILD CARE Nepal.

 Project Updates